eltonbs/neighborhood-map/README.md

 Udacity Frontend Nanodegree Project:
-Neighborhood Map Project
+Neighborhood Map
 =======================================

 ## Project description
-Develop a single page application featuring a map of your neighborhood or a neighborhood you would like to visit and add functionality to this map including highlighted locations, third-party data about those locations and various ways to browse the content.
+Develop a single page application featuring a map of your neighborhood or a neighborhood you would like to visit and add functionality to this map including highlighted locations, third-party data about those locations and ways to browse the content.

 ## Project details
--
+- The page contains a list of restaurants in my neighborhood.
+- Click a marker or a item in the list to get details about the place.
-- Information about the locations by [Foursquare|www.foursquare.com]
+- Information about the places by [Foursquare](www.foursquare.com).

 ## Running the application
 Download the project and run index.html.